-Other Useful Properties of Cardamom
+Other useful properties of Cardamom

-Since cardamom gives out a sweet flavor, it was traditionally believed to possess aphrodisiac properties.
+Since cardamom gives out a sweet flavour, it was traditionally believed to possess aphrodisiac properties.
 Not only is cardamom regarded as an aphrodisiac, but it is also believed to possess the cure for impotence and premature ejaculation.

 Hiccups can be very annoying, especially for children.
 There are several remedies prescribed in folk medicine and one of the most popular among them is startling a person who is hiccupping.
 This may or may not work most of the time.
 However, cardamom is another very effective remedy.
 Take few pods of cardamom and boil them in water.
 By drinking this water, one can get rid of hiccups.

-At teakruthi we have our own special blend of cardamom tea, called Majestic Chai.
-However for those of you more adventurous you may make it yourself.
+At teakruthi, we have our own special blend of cardamom tea, called Majestic Chai.
+However, for those of you more adventurous you may make it yourself.
 To prepare a cup of cardamom tea, all you need are cardamom seeds, black tea leaves, honey/sugar and hot water.
 If you wish to add more spices to your tea, you can also consider adding peppercorns, cloves, cinnamon.
 Milk can be added if you prefer it but the best benefits are reaped when it is prepared without milk.

-If you purchase dried cardamom pods, don’t remove the seeds from the pod until you are ready to brew the tea, as they lose their flavor and potency very quickly.
+If you purchase dried cardamom pods, don’t remove the seeds from the pod until you are ready to brew the tea, as they lose their flavour and potency very quickly.
 To brew the tea, open the pods and crush the seeds into a rough powder to release the oils and active components.